pine64/website/content/blog/january_2025.md

 ---

-## Fosdem
+## FOSDEM

 {{< credits "Author: Caffeine" >}}

-Unfortunately, a stand at Fosdem hasn't been allocated for us this year, due to some unknown reason.
+Unfortunately, a stand at FOSDEM hasn't been allocated for us this year.
 But that doesn't mean we won't be there to represent PINE64!
 Gamiee, Ralimtek, JF, TL Lim and Lukasz will be attending in person this year and will be planning a get-together.
 We will announce on our social-media when we have confirmed the time and place.

 Of course, our PINE64 community members will still be wandering around the event, we love talking to all our friends at other projects and meeting the members of our community!
 So we hope we'll see you there!